faraazahmad/blog/content/post/find-your-niche/index.md

 **But this time it was exciting, not overwhelming.**

-It seemed like a signal that I enjoy working on things that are adjacent, not necessarily the same to operating systems.
+It seemed like a signal that I enjoy working on things that are around the same level of hardware abstraction as operating systems.
 This was around the time that COVID hit, and yet again I found myself wanting to work on something interesting again.
 I don't remember why but I decided to build my own programming language, HOW HARD COULD IT REALLY BE?!